graphprotocol/rfcs/rfcs/0003-mutations.md

   }
 )

+// Optimistic responses can be used to update
-// We can also utilize an optimistic response const [exec, { loading, state }] = useMutation( CREATE_ENTITY,
+// the UI before the execution has finished const [exec, { loading, state }] = useMutation( CREATE_ENTITY,
   {